-Talk, if you would, about how Instagram as a marketing channel has evolved, and the advantages and the drawbacks that you’ve seen, having been in there pretty early.
+Can you talk about how Instagram as a marketing channel has evolved, and the advantages and the drawbacks that you’ve seen, having been in there pretty early.

-Adrien: Yeah, I guess… I think there’s still obviously a tremendous market.
+Adrien: Yeah I think there’s still obviously a tremendous market.

 The audience size is bigger than it’s ever been on Instagram.
 So obviously there’s still a huge opportunity.

 I guess it was potentially a golden era for dirt-bags like me, who had no money.
 Using the channel as much as possible through organic reach.
-We’re now, obviously… Facebook wants you to pay for any ads reach on Facebook, and on Instagram, which is fine.
+Now, obviously Facebook wants you to pay for any ads reach on Facebook, and on Instagram, which is fine.
 I can understand that it is a shame for entrepreneurs.
 It has made it a bit more difficult.

 But I think also, it’s not all bad.
 I think it’s lifted the quality of content that people have to put out there.
 And although maybe we were in a golden era five years ago of organic reach or whatever, we’re probably in a golden era now of… Every man and his dog can produce amazing content on their own phone if they take the time to do it properly.
 So, yeah, the barriers to entry for creating great content has obviously just almost totally evaporated, which is great.

 So I think it’s just brought everyone’s game up, in terms of… Just the best content gets to the top.
 Whereas maybe five years ago, our content was always good.
 But it was possibly not as important as just having a cool story and having a few staunch advocates who would put you in public, and then you’d kinda get quite a good following, which I think these days, it’s just a bit harder without having stacks of cash.
 Obviously, if you got stacks of cash then everything’s easy.

 David: Right.
 Solves a lot of things, having stacks of cash.

 Putting a Good Spin on Limitations